MoyoM/WordGridSearch/README.md

 https://github.com/MoyoM/WordGridSearch/blob/master/API/wordgrid_serve_api.py

-The model server side of the API is created in this code.
+The Model-Server side of the API is created in this code.
 The code addresses parametisation by N (Grid Size), x% (Word Density) and P (Orientation probabilities).

 The code structure is presented.
-More effort will be required to stepwise test and amke this work by implementing a Postman Client Server side.
+More effort will be required to stepwise test and make the API work by implementing a Postman Client-Server side.

-Another note I had problems with importing my own modules into this module.
-I set a python path to one module.
-Please note this path set up in this code is to my local folder and may cause the code to fail run anywhere else.
+Another note, I had problems with importing my own modules into this module.
+I set a python path to one module to fix this.
+Please note the path set up in this code is to my local folder and may cause the code to fail when run anywhere else.
 Setting up this properly and understanding python absolute and relative paths for importing is an immediate goal.

 -------------------------
 Comments on the following: